fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 This structure focuses on moving all the logic that is connected to a given controller to the same folder.
-This means that as the system grows, complexity can grow in a folder, legacy can infact a folder but the seperation of logic segments our code so that it does not spread across the whole system.
+This means that as the system grows, complexity can grow in a folder, legacy can impact a folder but the seperation of logic segments our code so that it does not spread across the whole system.